TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

     ==========================  ================    ==========================================================================================
     Option                      Default value       Description
     ==========================  ================    ==========================================================================================
-    simply_smooths              RecursiveVector     Option indicates linear simplification method to be used in plotting smooth paths.
+    all_paths_raw               False               If True produces one object in PyMOL that holds all paths visualized by raw coordinates.
+    all_paths_smooth            False               If True produces one object in PyMOL that holds all paths visualized by smooth coordinates.
+    all_paths_split             False               If is set True objects produced by **all_paths_raw** and **all_paths_smooth** are split into Incoming, Object, and Outgoing parts and visualized as three different objects. all_paths_raw_io            False               If set True arrows pointing beginning and end of paths are displayed oriented accordingly to raw paths orientation. all_paths_smooth_io         False               If set True arrows pointing beginning and end of paths are displayed oriented accordingly to smooth paths orientation. simply_smooths              RecursiveVector     Option indicates linear simplification method to be used in plotting smooth paths.
 Simplification removes points which do not (or almost do not) change the shape of smooth path.